 - Build Credit: The difference between good, bad and even limited credit is thousands of dollars and a lot of stress.
 And because the length of time you’ve been using credit is a critical component of your credit score, it’s definitely worth getting a head start on building a track record of responsible financial management before you graduate.
 Not only may doing so help you land your dream job or lease a new car, but it also will save you money on major expenses such as a mortgage or an annual insurance premium.

-- Don’t Use Your Credit Card if You Don’t Trust Yourself: Credit cards report to the major credit bureaus every month whether or not you make purchases with them.
+- Don’t Make Purchases if You Don’t Trust Yourself: Credit cards report to the major credit bureaus every month whether or not you make purchases with them.
 Although the credit-building benefits are more pronounced when you actually use your card, overspending and missing payments is counterproductive.
 So, if you don’t trust yourself to spend responsibly with plastic, give your card to your parents for safekeeping or even consider cutting it up (after noting down your account number in case you need to call customer service, of course).

 - Budget: If you combine credit card use with a well-defined budget while in college, you’ll be well ahead of the curve.
 Only two in five consumers have a budget, according to the National Foundation for Credit Counseling, and that’s one of the primary reasons that credit card debt levels are as prodigious as they are.
 So, figure out how much you can afford to spend overall each month and determine how you want to allocate that amount.
 Next, review your spending patterns and payment habits at the end of each billing cycle and adjust accordingly.